ayush9861/Assignment-3-Kubernetes/README.md

   username: YWRtaW4=
   password: YWRtaW4=
   ```
-**Explination:-** In the above code we have configured and Secret file and given username and password for our mongodb server which is going to run in the kubernetes.
+**Explaination:-** In the above code we have configured and Secret file and given username and password for our mongodb server which is going to run in the kubernetes.
 Here, you can note the user name is in encrypted format.
 For the encryption of the username and password we have used base64.

   **mongo-config.yml**
    ```